kr-colab/disperseNN2/docs/source/vignette.rst

 ==========================

 This vignette shows a complete pipeline for a small application of ``disperseNN2`` including instructions for the intermediate data-organizing steps.
-For details about individual command line flags, see :doc:`usage`.
+Some terminology and details referenced in the current vignette, for example descriptions of command line flags, are explained under :doc:`usage`.